This article on the portion of the week was originally published in 2017.

 I mention this because this week’s portion is one that I believe urges us not to take ourselves too seriously – a tall order, even for the most spiritual among us.
 The story of Bo contains the three final plagues that Pharaoh endured because he would not set the Israelites free.
 The literal translation is one that has been a subject of debate among Biblical scholars for centuries, as it infers the Creator was playing a joke with Pharaoh. … A joke?
 A joke in which the likes of locusts, frogs, insects, and hail wreaked havoc upon an entire nation of people?
 How could such disasters be referred to as a joke?
 Thankfully, the Zohar sheds some light on the matter, revealing that Pharaoh is a code word for our Ego, the Desire to Receive for the Self Alone.
 The Creator “playing a joke” with Pharaoh is an indication for us, that we are not to take our ego too seriously.

 Ego shows up in different ways.
 Sometimes our ego tells us we are the best person in the world, and sometimes it tells us we are the worst.
 Either way, it’s two sides of the same coin; for in both cases, we believe what the voice is telling us is true.
 Ego keeps us stuck in self-consumption, thinking we are always right.
 Anger, sadness, frustration, boastfulness, pride, and guilt are all varying shades of the same color: Being too deeply involved in ourselves.
 It is in these moments when those ego-fueled emotions come rushing in that laughter can save us most.
 Laughter can release the ego’s grip on our thoughts, making space for us to see beyond the limited view we think is the truth.
 Laugher can lift us from a bout of sadness reminding us how funny and beautiful life can be.
 Laughter can save us from our ego.
-It can save us from ourselves.

-"Laughter can save us from our ego.
-It can save us from ourselves."
+"Laughter can save us from our ego."

 Let’s make a pact to let nothing steal our sense of humor over the next seven days.
 When we make mistakes, instead of getting all bogged down or worked up, let’s try laughing at ourselves.
 It’s only a mistake, and that’s why God put erasers on pencils – because we were bound to make them!
 When we find ourselves annoyed by something or someone, if we can just take a moment to realize how small the situation is or how silly we are being, the scenario may evolve from frustrating to funny.